awsdocs/aws-net-developer-guide/doc_source/security-groups.md

 When using the AWS SDK for \.NET, you can create a security group for use in EC2 in a VPC or EC2\-Classic\.
 For more information about EC2 in a VPC versus EC2\-Classic, see the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-classic-platform.html)\.

+**Warning**
+We are retiring EC2\-Classic on August 15, 2022\.
+We recommend that you migrate from EC2\-Classic to a VPC\.
+For more information, see **Migrate from EC2\-Classic to a VPC** in the the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-migrate.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/vpc-migrate.html)\.
+Also see the blog post [EC2\-Classic Networking is Retiring – Here's How to Prepare](http://aws.amazon.com/blogs/aws/ec2-classic-is-retiring-heres-how-to-prepare/)\.

 For information about the APIs and prerequisites, see the parent section \([Working with Amazon EC2](ec2-apis-intro.md)\)\.

 **Topics**